roderik333/astronvim_v4/README.md

 }
 ```

-I've tried everything.
+I've tried everything... to no avail

-Also, install mypy.
+Make sure that the [tool.mypy] section has the correct python version **DUH!**

 Will try this config for a bit.. to see if I like it better than pyright.
+The LSP server seems to have some timeout issues.

 ## 🛠️ Installation